Ixrec/rust-orphan-rules/README.md

 https://github.com/Ixrec/rust-orphan-rules/issues/1 is a timeline of Rust RFCs, issues and blog posts relevant to the orphan rules, with many links

+https://github.com/Ixrec/rust-orphan-rules/issues/9 is a list of how other languages handle these issues (currently very much a stub)

 ## License

 This repository is licensed under either of